-There are multiple differences between cavern and cave diving that it is important to differentiate.
-Cavern diving usually takes place in the mouth of a cave where the environment is lit up from daylight streaming through the water.
+There are multiple differences between cavern and cave diving that are important to note.
+Cavern diving usually occurs in the mouth of a cave where the environment is lit up from daylight streaming through the water.
 This can be a good first step towards cave diving for real.

-With the proper training and plenty of diving experience, you will learn how to safely navigate some of the most beautiful caves in the world.
+With the proper training and plenty of diving experience, you can learn how to safely navigate some of the most beautiful caves in the world.

 How to Prepare for Cave Diving

 Cave divers need comfort and familiarity with buoyancy control and awareness of rescue operation procedures, among other essential skills.
-To prepare for cave diving, a lot of training is involved and you have to master a number of drills, including:
+To prepare for cave diving, a lot of different types of training are involved and you have to master several drills, such as:

 - How to deal with situations where your tank runs out of air